-16.(1) If a request for access to a record is made to the information officer of a governmental body and-
+15. (1) If a request for access is made to the information officer of a governmental body in respect of which-

-- (a) the record is not in the possession or under the control of that body but is in the possession of another governmental body; or - (b) the subject-matter of the record is more closely connected with the functions of another governmental body than those of the governmental body of the information officer to whom the request is made; or - (c) the record contains commercial information contemplated in section 39(2) in which any other governmental body has a greater commercial interest, the information officer to whom the request is made must as soon as reasonably possible, but in any event, within 14 days after the request is received-
+- (a) the record is not in the possession or under the control of that body but is in the possession of another governmental body; - (b) the record's subject matter is more closely connected with the functions of another governmental body than those of the governmental body of the information officer to whom the request is made; or - (c) the record contains commercial information contemplated in section 38(2) in which any other governmental body has a greater commercial interest, 10 the information officer to whom the request is made must as soon as reasonably possible, but in any event within 14 days after the request is received-

-- (i) transfer the request to the information officer of the other governmental body or,if there is in the case of paragraph (c) more than one other governmental body - having a commercial interest, the other governmental body with the greatest commercial interest; and - (ii) if the governmental body of the information officer to whom the request is made is in possession of the record and considers it helpful to do so to enable the information officer of the other governmental body to deal with the request, send the record or a copy of the record to that information officer.
+- (i) transfer the request to the information officer of the other governmental body or, if there is in the case of paragraph (c) more than one other governmental body having a commercial interest, the other governmental body with the 15 greatest commercial interest; and - (ii) if the governmental body of the information officer to whom the request is made is in possession of the record and considers it helpful to do so to enable the information officer of the other governmental body to deal with the request, send the record or a copy of the record to that information officer.

-(2) If a request for access to a record is made to the information officer of a governmental body and-
+(2) If a request for access is made to the information officer of a governmental body in respect of which-

-- (a) the record is not in the possession or under the control of that body and the information officer does not know which governmental body has possession or control of the record; and - (b) the subject-matter of the record is not closely connected to the functions of that body and the information officer does not know whether the record is more closely connected with the functions of another governmental boa" than those of the governmental body of the information officer to whom the request is made; and - (c) the record- - (i) was created by or for another governmental body; or - (ii) was not so created by or for any governmental body, but was received first by another governmental body, the information officer to whom the request is made, must as soon as reasonably possible, but in any event, within 14 days after the request is received, transfer the request to the information officer of the governmental body-

-- (i) by or for which the record was created; or - (ii) which received it first, as the case may be.
+- (a) the record is not in the possession or under the control of the governmental body of that information officer and the information officer does not know which governmental body has possession or control of the record; - (b) the record's subject matter is not closely connected to the functions of the governmental body of that information officer and the information officer does not know whether the record is more closely connected with the functions of another governmental body than those of the governmental body of the information officer to whom the request is made; and (c) the record- - (i) was created by or for another governmental body; or - (ii) was not so created by or for any governmental body, but was received first by another governmental body, the information officer to whom the request is made, must as soon as reasonably 35 possible, but in any event within 14 days after the request is received, transfer the request to the information officer of the governmental body by or for which the record was created or which received it first, as the case may be.

-(3) If a request for access which is to be transferred includes an urgent request application; the request must be so transferred immediately or, if that is not reasonably possible, as soon as reasonably possible, but in any event, within five working days after it is received.
+(3) If a request for access which is to be transferred includes an urgent request application, the request must be so transferred immediately or, if that is not reasonably 40 possible, as soon as reasonably possible, but in any event, within five working days after it is received.

-(4) Subject to subsection (5), the information officer to whom a request for access is transferred, must give priority to that request in relation to other requests as if it was received by him or heron the date it was received by the information officer who transferred the request.
+(4) Subject to subsection (5), the information officer to whom a request for access is transferred, must give priority to that request in relation to other requests as if it were received by him or her on the date it was received by the information officer who 45 transferred the request.

-(5) If a request for access is transferred, any period referred to in section 20(1) or 21(2) or(3) must be computed from the date the request is received by the information officer to whom the request is transferred.
+(5) If a request for access is transferred, any period referred to in section 19(1) or 20(2) or (3) must be computed from the date the request is received by the information officer to whom the request is transferred.

-(6) Upon the transfer of a request for access, the information officer making the transfer must promptly notify the requester concerned of-
+(6) Upon the transfer of a request for access, the information officer making the 50 transfer must immediately notify the requester of-